alexwaeseperlman/competitive-programming/README.md

 # competitive-programming
 A repository for my competitive programming.

+I am no longer uploading my solutions to this respository.
+I still plan on competing in my free time.
+My accounts are here: [clists.by](https://clist.by/coder/squishybanana04/)

 I have been practicing writing explanations here too.
 These are links to my most recent write-ups:
 * [Codeforces #1515E (December.
 24th, 2021)](<./codeforces/1515>)
 * [Project Euler #263 (Nov.
 06, 2021)](<./project euler/263>)